Here’s What The Future of Real Estate Looks Like

 We’ve come a long way from the days of newspaper classifieds for real estate.
 Now, a house can be built in 24 hours with a 3-D printer, and a property listing can be an experience.
 Use a mobile storytelling app like Evrybit or Steller to turn your listing into an interactive story with audio, video, photos and text.
 You even could monetize a listing by adding sponsored media to the story stream and embedding the listing on your website.

 This is the age of disruption.
 Emerging technologies have the power to reinvent the real estate industry.
-To learn about innovative and creative ways to grow your real estate business, schedule a free consulting call with one of the Luxury Presence marketing experts.
+To learn about innovative and creative ways to grow your real estate business, check out Luxury Presence.